 There are of course many copies and variations of the story, having him Chinese in some renditions, others as some street-wise kid from Baghdad.
 The story setting is probably unimportant, save they are talking about the exotic.
 The content is basically the same, and I will try to paraphrase rather than tell the whole story.

-The story of Ala'din
+The story of Aladdin

-One day a wizard, from the Maghreb, appeared, disguised as the tailor’s long lost brother.
+One day a wizard, from the Maghreb, appeared, disguised as the tailor’s long-lost brother.
 He had picked out Aladdin as a mark, whilst observing him on the streets.
 He introduced himself as the boy’s uncle and ingratiated his way into his life.
-During their casual but manipulative talks he brought up the idea of Aladdin becoming a merchant himself.
+During their casual but manipulative talks, he brought up the idea of Aladdin becoming a merchant himself.
 In the process the wizard persuaded him to go into the desert, to a hidden cave, to retrieve a forgotten lamp.
 The lamp, he was told, was an important asset towards Aladdin becoming a merchant himself.

 The two of them go into the desert, and the wizard gives Aladdin a ring to wear as a lucky talisman.
 The wizard pushes aside the boulder hiding the cave and Aladdin climbs down aided by a rope into the darkness.
-He is commanded not to touch anything, but find a stairway that would lead him to his prize.
-He fumbles around, amongst untold treasures, jewels, gold glinting into the ambient light.
+He is commanded not to touch anything, but to find a stairway that would lead him to his prize.
+He fumbles around, amongst untold treasures, jewels, and gold glinting into the ambient light.
 He eventually finds some steps and goes down further into the darkness away from any light, and feels on the threshold of each step, a door, which he opens but finds nothing.
-Eventually he does encounter a lamp, so described, and safely puts it under his threadbare jacket, and begins his journey back.
-As he ascends into the first part of the cave, his natural acquisitiveness, and, of course, duty to his mother, makes him pilfer some of the gold plates, jewels and the like.
+Eventually, he does encounter a lamp, so described, and safely puts it under his threadbare jacket, and begins his journey back.
+As he ascends into the first part of the cave, his natural acquisitiveness, and, of course, duty to his mother, makes him pilfer some of the gold plates, jewels, and the like.

 He returns to the shaft of the cave, and the rope.
-The wizard, who has impatiently waited for his return, is agitated because he has spied some travelers approaching him and the opening to the cave.
+The wizard, who has impatiently waited for his return, is agitated because he has spied some travellers approaching him and the opening to the cave.
 He calls out to Aladdin for the lamp, but wisely Aladdin does not hand it up, but grabs onto the rope, heavy with his booty.
-The added load proves too much for the wizard, who, in his haste not to be discovered, drops the weighted boy and slams shuts the boulder over the entrance.
+The added load proves too much for the wizard, who, in his haste not to be discovered, drops the weighted boy and slams shut the boulder over the entrance.

-His equally astonished mother, probably also fed up wandering what had happened to him, was overjoyed on his sudden and magical return.
+His equally astonished mother, probably also fed up wondering what had happened to him, was overjoyed at his sudden and magical return.
 However, all she got from him was a mumbled excuse, and a curt ‘don’t worry.’
 Aladdin didn’t recount his adventure nor of the gold, but hid it in his room.
 Due to his know-how on the street, he knew what he should do.
 He went around the bazaar offering one of the golden plates to a local Jewish dealer who was able to give Aladdin a fair and honest price for his ‘find’.
 This of course kept them in good stead for months, and then the time came for him to sell another piece.
 This continued over time until he was left with the lamp.
-It was obviously old, unused and certainly long forgotten.
+It was obviously old, unused, and certainly long forgotten.
 He thought he had better polish it up.
-He took out a rag, and began to polish.
+He took out a rag and began to polish.
 Suddenly in a flash and with smoke, out of the spout exited another genie.
 Much bigger than the first one.
-Its shape was hazy, and smoky and it had vaguely humanoid features.
+Its shape was hazy and smoky and it had vaguely humanoid features.
 This one told him that any wish was his command.
-‘Food for the table’ was Aladdin’s first command, and in an instant there was a banquet in front of him.
+‘Food for the table’ was Aladdin’s first command, and in an instant, there was a banquet in front of him.